paulchyz/OCI_Streaming_Pipeline/README.md

 	`Password`: `Streaming!2345`
 17. Click on the tile labeled `JSON`.
 In the query editor, leave the query as `{}` and click the green `Run Query` button to run the query.
 This will return all JSON elements in the JSON database.
 There is one JSON element for each data point that was tramsitted into the stream.
 18. Click on the hamburger menu in the upper left-hand side of the page, and click `SQL` under `Development`.
 19. Copy and paste the following PL/SQL query into the editor.
-This query returns the JSON data from STREAMDATA.
+This query returns the JSON data from `STREAMDATA`.
 The data points are contained within the `BLOB` element in each row.

 	```
 	-- Select all metadadata in JSON collection.
 JSON payload data is within "BLOB"